lachisholm/Data_Structure_Discovery/README.md

 **Versatility and Adaptability:** One of the key strengths of maps, linked lists, trees, and LIFO-based structures is their versatility and adaptability.
 They can be applied to a wide range of problems and scenarios, providing scalable solutions that can adapt to changing requirements and environments.

 **Foundation for Algorithm Design:** Additionally, understanding these topics is essential for algorithm design and analysis.
 Many algorithms and data structures rely on maps, linked lists, trees, and LIFO-based structures as building blocks.
-By mastering these foundational concepts, developers can design more efficient algorithms that solve complex computational problems effectively.
+When mastering these foundational concepts, developers can design more efficient algorithms that solve complex computational problems effectively.

 **Continued Relevance:** Despite advances in technology, the fundamentals of maps, linked lists, trees, and LIFO-based structures remain relevant in modern software development.
-By understanding their significance and applications, developers can leverage these concepts to create robust and efficient software systems that meet the evolving needs of users and businesses.
+When understanding their significance and applications, developers can leverage these concepts to create robust and efficient software systems that meet the evolving needs of users and businesses.

 Overall, recognizing the significance of maps, linked lists, trees, and LIFO-based structures in computer science and software engineering enables developers to design more efficient algorithms and data structures, optimize performance, and solve complex computational problems effectively.